vickyyyyyyy/offsites-rec/README.md

 npm run getFlightEstimations
 ```

-Run the script to get the averages for one flight:
+Run the script to get the averages for one flight with the following format:
 ```
+npm run getFlight "<ORIGIN>" "<DESTINATION>" "<DEPARTURE_DATE>" "<RETURN_DATE>"
-npm run getFlight
+// e.g. npm run getFlight "NYCA" "OPO" "2023-05-15" "2023-05-19"
 ```

 # Tests